marcusoftnet/marcusoftnet.github.io/_posts/2025-01-15-htmx-todo-tutorial-II.md

 //  at the top - import the functions import { sessionConfig, sessionTimeoutMiddleware } from "./middleware/session.js";

-// At the end of the middleware section - configure the sesions
+// At the end of the middleware section - configure the sessions
 // Configure sessions
-app.use(appSession.config);
+app.use(sessionConfig);
-app.use(appSession.sessionTimeout);
+app.use(sessionTimeoutMiddleware);
 ```

 We have configured our session handling.